« Why we were there, and are still here | Main | A Unix feature to move you »

 Customer First became a mantra in a new generation of HP 3000 division managers, the idea of customer delight: unexpected features, beyond commonplace requests.
 But at the same time HP became serious about creating a steady stream of HP-UX customers, using the HP 3000 installed base as an easy supply of converts.
 At the time of the Boston uprising, Atmar noted, HP was easy to take advantage of, because the vendor was afraid of negative publicity.

-Far different times indeed than today, when the advocacy group OpenMPE must operate under a confidential disclosure agreement which keeps all of its HP communication under wraps.
-But one lasting benefit of the 1990 uprising was that Customer First ideal.
-In a lunch today with another HP 3000 vendor, I agreed that many vendors have excised computer systems from their lineups.
-Few indeed, though, are making a business model for future cancellations like HP is learning from its departure from your community.
-When HP's virtual CSY managers say, "We need to give the system the ending that it deserves," that's a result of Customer First, the vendor's finish to the 336 years it has sold and supported your server.
+One lasting benefit of the 1990 uprising was that Customer First ideal.
+Many vendors have excised computer systems from their lineups.
+Few indeed, though, are making a business model for future cancellations.
+When HP's virtual CSY managers said in the middle 2000s, "We need to give the system the ending that it deserves," that's a result of Customer First, the vendor's finish to the 336 months it has sold and supported your server.

 Keeping HP accountable is so much more difficult in this century than the last, however.
-Impossible, indeed, under the provisions of a confidential exchange with the vendor that OpenMPE must observe.
-More might be observed about OpenMPE's success with that Cone of Silence removed.
-I sigh along with Rego at that removal's prospect, given the leverage HP retains with its stewardship of MPE/iX.
+Impossible, indeed, under the provisions of a confidential exchange with the vendor that OpenMPE had to observe while it negotiated the future of the OS.
+We might've seen more about OpenMPE's success with that Cone of Silence removed.
+I sighed along with Rego at that removal's prospect, given the leverage HP retains with its stewardship of MPE/iX.

 But as I said at the top of this story, the 1990s were a different time for your community.
 In the era when the computer was increasing its customer base and celebrating 25 years of success, I asked Atmar what the birthday meant to the customers.